publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schLXIX/ptB/m__us_usc_t16_s460l–6d.md

  __Codification__

-    Section was not enacted as part of the Land and Water Conservation Fund Act of 1965 which comprises this part.
+    Section was not enacted as part of the Land and Water Conservation Fund Act of 1965.

  __Amendments__